Snakemake-Profiles/doc/README.md

 1. Create a new repository for your profile with your github account.
 2. Ensure that your profile follows our guidelines.
 3. Request a inclusion of your profile by [creating a new issue](https://github.com/Snakemake-Profiles/doc/issues/new).
 After successful review, we will fork your repository into this organization.
+This makes it easily discoverable by others, while you can still modify it via pull requests.

 ### Guidelines